Cases, control and testing

 There has been a rapid and worrying increase in cases in Liverpool since the 1 September, when there were 94 cases per week, to the current level of 2570 cases per week.

-Of those cases where ethnicity was given, 87% people were recorded as White British and 13% people were from a Black and Minority and Ethnic background.
+Of those cases where ethnicity was given, 87% people were recorded as White British and 13% people were from a Black, Asian and Minority Ethnic background.
 The majority of cases (62%) were in those aged under 40 years, whereas 22% cases were in those aged 40-59 yrs.
 Of all the confirmed cases in the last seven days 56% were female and 44% were male.

 There is now a widespread community transmission of the virus in Liverpool, with new positive Covid-19 cases recorded mainly in the working age population.